OpenDreamKit/OpenDreamKit.github.io/_posts/2018/2018-06-18-bridging-the-gap-between-literate-programming-and-teaching-modules.markdown

 ## Scenario
 Most universities in the UK have an institutional learning platform commonly used by lecturers to share materials with students.
-Such a platform only allows for upload and rendering of documents in .pdf, .txt, and .docx formats (among others).
+Such a platform only allows for upload and rendering of static documents in .pdf, .txt, and .docx formats (among others).
 As science becomes more computationally driven, there is a greater need to increase the data and computational literacy of our students.
 Several lecturers and professors at the University of Sheffield wanted to migrate